 Eastern Sierra Fish Report

-HOT CREEK — Recent storm did not affect access.
-The BWO are starting mid to late morning.
+HOT CREEK — Snow has restricted access.
+Anglers must park at the end of the pavement and snowshoe, ski or snowmobile into the creek.
+The BWOs are starting mid to late morning.
 The best dry fly action starts about 10:30 with BWO’s and runs as late as 2 p.m.
 Now is the time to start skating #8-16 stimulators to imitate the Craneflies and October Caddis.
 The Midge hatches midday in the slow water can be impressive.

-UPPER OWENS, PLEASANT VALLEY RESERVOIR — Last weekend was windy with rain and snow squalls with temperatures from single digits to mid 30’s.
-Hatches are still weak, midges being the dominate bug.
-The water has cleared and some of the weeds and silt have also been cleared out and hopefully attracting the fall spawners into the river.
+UPPER OWENS, PLEASANT VALLEY RESERVOIR — Lots of snow and access is limited to snowmobiles for now.
+Hatches are still weak, with midges being the dominate bug.
+The water has cleared and some of the weeds and silt have also been cleared out, hopefully attracting the fall spawners into the river.
 Outside of the midges there is a scattering of small mayflies throughout the day.
-Remember we’re getting into that time of year when more and more lake fish are moving in so don’t be afraid to throw some bigger midges (#12-16) and perch patterns.
+Remember, we’re getting into that time of year when more and more lake fish are moving in so don’t be afraid to throw some bigger midges (#12-16) and perch patterns.
+Few recent winter reports from Pleasant Valley.
+Fish are going deeper as temperatures cool, but a few nice fish are being caught near the boat ramp.

 OWENS RIVER — Temperatures here are milder.
 Flows are down to winter levels, making for easier wading and being able to reach more areas.
 Mornings it’s midges, later in the morning is craneflies, caddis and BWO.
 Evenings are caddis and midges.